tallakh/VinmonopoletElastic/readme.md

 Go to http://localhost:9200 and http://localhost:5601 in your browser to ensure you get a response.

-## Index data from Vinmonopolet
+## Index data from Systembolaget
 Open cmd, bash, powershell or similar and change directory to the checked out source.
 Now, run logstash to feed data into elastic .
 (Adjust path to logstash to where you unzipped it)
--  C:\elastic\logstash-5.3.1\bin\logstash.bat -f .\vinMonopoletCsvFileLogstash.conf.txt
+-  C:\elastic\logstash-5.3.1\bin\logstash.bat -f .\systembolagetCsvFileLogstash.conf.txt

-Verify that you have data by opening http://localhost:9200/vinmonopolet/_search (Should be 16000-ish total documents)
+Verify that you have data by opening http://localhost:9200/systembolaget/_search (Should be 18897-ish total documents)